4. pyproject.toml Configuration

 standardized location.
 It follows the PEP 621

-specification, which defines a uniform format for Python project metadata and facilitates
+specification, which defines a uniform format for Python project metadata and

-development and production environments.
+for both development and production environments.

 4.2 Build System: [build-system] Section